 Understanding trading signals:

-- As the Stochastic RSI falls and comes down below the oversold level before recovering, it’s time to go long.
+• As the Stochastic RSI falls and comes down below the oversold level before recovering, it’s time to go long.

-- As the Stochastic RSI rises and crosses over the oversold level before falling, it’s time to go short.
+• As the Stochastic RSI rises and crosses over the oversold level before falling, it’s time to go short.

 Following the Trend using Stochastic RSI

-This momentum oscillator still has the same problem as its counterparts; it can push the traders out of the trade too early, especially when the trend is week.
+This momentum oscillator still has the same problem as its counterparts; it can push the traders out of the trade too early, especially when the trend is weak.
 Therefore this oscillator should not be used alone.
 You must use it with trend filters to ensure that the signal’s strength doesn’t push you out prematurely.
-You can use Stochastic RSI in conjunction with the Moving Averages or other non-momentum oscillators like the accumulation distribution line.
+You can use Stochastic RSI with the Moving Averages or other non-momentum oscillators like the accumulation distribution line.

 Stochastic RSI Calculation – stochastic RSI formula

-Stochastic RSI formula is:
+The stochastic RSI formula is:

 where

-X is a period usually 14
+X is a period of usually 14

 RSI = Current RSI reading;